wikimedia/pixel/README.md

 will figure out and pull down the rest of the dependencies provided that it has the relevant repositories (set in repositories.json).

-An HTML report of your test resuls with screenshots will be opened automatically on a Mac after the test completes.
+An HTML report of your test results with screenshots will be opened automatically on a Mac after the test completes.
 If you're not on a Mac, you can manually open the file at `app/backstop_data/html_report/index.html`.

 Additionally, Pixel runs a server at `http://localhost:3000` (default) which can be used to interact with/debug the same server that the tests use.